 Health and improving lives through our breakthrough medicines are at the core of what we do

-We invest in our employees and foster an inclusive, open and supportive work environment across our seven locations in Europe and the U.S.
+We invest in our employees and foster an inclusive, open and supportive work environment across our nine locations in Europe and the U.S.

 We cultivate a corporate culture where we strive for gender equality

-We celebrated our 20th anniversary as a company and currently employ >1,000 people across our seven locations in Europe and the U.S.
+We have achieved our long term ambition of becoming a fully integrated biopharmaceutical company and currently employ >1,300 people across our nine locations in Europe and the U.S.